 This smell comes from underground humidity and moisture problem.
 The basement moisture is caused by condensation problem.
 The basement allows a perfect home for moisture to accumulate and grow, which usually leads to molds, fungus and other related problems.
 By eliminating the condensation, we can get rid of all other ailments that accompany it.

 Following these easy steps, we can remove basement condensation and thus do away with this hideous smell.
-Total eradication of condensation is obviously not possible but by reducing it to an extent, we can bring down the moisture and thus the odor to the minimum level.
+Total eradication of condensation is obviously not possible but by reducing it to an extent, we can bring down the excess moisture and thus the odor to the minimum level.

-Turn up the temperature.
+1. Turn up the temperature.

-Moisture breeds at low temperatures, so the first and foremost thing to do is to increase temperature to reduce basement condensation.
-The quantity of moisture is inversely proportional to the temperature, be it your basement or elsewhere.
+Moisture breeds at low temperatures, so the first and foremost thing to do is to increase the temperature to reduce basement condensation.
+The quantity of moisture in the air is inversely proportional to the temperature, be it your basement or elsewhere.
 Most people have controls for their heating system in the basements too, which can be turned up a little.
-If there are windows big enough to let the sunlight in, you should open the curtain at day time and close them at night.
+If there are windows big enough to let the sunlight in, you should open the curtain in day time and close them at night.
 It is a great idea to place the boiler in the basement for the purpose of raising heat for the subsequent drop in the condensation.

-Covering the sources of moisture.
+2. Covering the sources of moisture.

-Better air circulation:
+3. Better air circulation:

-Get a dehumidifier:
+4. Get a dehumidifier:

-By following these easy to follow steps, you can successfully get the situation under control by reducing moisture and making your basement odorless and a fresh place to live, work, play, study and simply be happy!
+By following these easy-to-follow steps, you can successfully get the situation under control by reducing moisture and making your basement odorless and a fresh place to live, work, play, study and simply be happy!